This page explains the International Student Admission Application process for the University of Mount Union.

-- Transfer Student Document Requirements: : If you have completed any University level coursework including English as a Second Language (ESL Programs), Certificate Programs, Diploma Programs, and all Credit and Non-credit Programs completed after high school, you are required to submit the following items:
+Transfer Student Document Requirements: : If you have completed any University level coursework including English as a Second Language (ESL Programs), Certificate Programs, Diploma Programs, and all Credit and Non-credit Programs completed after high school, you are required to submit the following items, in addition to official final transcripts from your high school and all colleges/universities attended (see #4 above):

-Dean of Students Form: The Dean of Students Form will be forwarded to the appropriate administrator at each of your previously attended institutions.
+Dean of Students Form: The Dean of Students Form can be emailed or printed and delivered to the appropriate administrator at your most recently attended institution.
 Please review this form to understand its purpose in confirming your academic standing within the institution.
+(The Office of International Recruitment and Admission reserves the right to require a Dean’s Evaluation Form from any previously attended institution.
+If past or pending disciplinary issues are evident, we will also require a Dean’s Evaluation Form from every institution recently attended by you.)

 College Instructor Reference Form: The College Instructor Reference Form will be forwarded to the college instructor you indicate within your application.
 Please review this form to understand its purpose in serving as a recommendation.
 If you have been out of school for two or more years, you may alternatively indicate a supervisor at your most recent place of employment (including military service).

 After ALL documents are received; an official admissions decision will be made within two to three weeks.
 Only original documents are acceptable.
 Simple photo-copies, faxes or emailed documents will not be accepted.
 If you have questions about what are considered original documents, please contact the Office of International Recruitment and Admission.

 Original and official hard copy documents should be sent via post or courier to the address below.

 For further information contact: Office of International Recruitment and Admission, University of Mount Union, 1972 Clark Ave., Alliance, Ohio 44601-3993, U.S.A.,